 Moissanites offer an ethical alternative to Diamonds.
 Young couples who need to stretch their cash to cover wedding costs can happily settle for a Moissanite engagement ring.
 Not only does it look and feel like the “real thing”, but it also costs a fraction of the price of a diamond.
 Apart from saving cash, the bride can rest assured that there will be as much oohing and aahing by jealous girlfriends.

-Francois Jewellers’ Evermore Moissanite range is colourless to near colourless.
-That means it is comparable to a Diamond of D to F colour.
+FRANCOIS JEWELLERS Moissanite range varies from colourless to near colourless.
+That means it is comparable to a Diamond of D E F colour.
 Moissanite stones are suitable for use in all metals – Palladium, Platinum, Rose-, Yellow- and White Gold as well as Sterling Silver.

-- All stones weighing 0.50 carats and above have been graded according to gemological standards by the European Gemological Laboratory (E.G.L.)
-South Africa.
-These stones are each allocated with a unique serial number that is laser engraved on the stones’ girdle, stated on the Lab certificate, and can be traced on the E.G.L. web page.
+- All FRANCOIS JEWELLERS’ Moissanite stones weighing 0.50 carats (D.E.W. – Diamond Equivalent Weight) and above have been graded according to gemological standards by the GRA (Gemological Research Association).
+These stones each have an unique serial number that is shown on the GRA report and is also laser engraved on the stones’ girdle.

-- Evermore Moissanite stone has Limited Lifetime Warranty.
+- FRANCOIS JEWELLERS’ Moissanite stones have a Limited Lifetime Warranty.
 This warranty protects buyers against manufacturing defects.

-- In the event of loss or theft, your Evermore Moissanite purchase will be blacklisted on the database, effectively preventing the stone from being registered by a third-party.
+- In the event of loss or theft, your Moissanite purchase from FRANCOIS JEWELLERS will be blacklisted on GRA’s database, effectively preventing the stone from being registered by a third-party.

-FRANCOIS JEWELLERS only stocks near colourless ( Diamond Colour comparison colour D to F) Evermore Moissanites.
-We can, however, also supply slightly yellowish coloured Moissanites on request.
+FRANCOIS JEWELLERS only stocks colourless to near colourless (Diamond Colour comparison colour D E F) Moissanites.

-Evermore Moissanite sold by FRANCIOS JEWELLERS have no eye visible inclusions.
+Moissanite stones sold by FRANCOIS JEWELLERS have no eye visible inclusions.
 When using magnification, one can see characteristic needle like “lines” which are typical and inherent to crystal growth process in Moissanite.
 Moissanite inclusions are mostly caused by micropipes (the lack of material) which is invisible to the naked eye and very difficult to see under a microscope.
 These micropipes are unique to Moissanite.

 Moissanite vs. Diamond